 The new patrol boats arrived in the Ivory Coast capital of Abidjan on Wednesday (25 October), delivered by a contingent from the French Navy.

-The new patrol boats arrived in the Ivory Coast capital of Abidjan on Wednesday (25 October), delivered by a contingent from the French Navy.
+Background: The new patrol boats arrived in the Ivory Coast capital of Abidjan on Wednesday (25 October), delivered by a contingent from the French Navy.
 The French-made boats, named 'L'Ardent' and L'Intrepide', were officially handed over to the Ivory Coast government on the eighth of October before making the voyage to their home berth.

 SYNOPSIS: Abidjan is the most important sea port in French-speaking Africa, serving as a maritime outlet, not only for the Ivory Coast, but also for Mali, Upper Volta and Niger.
 The new boats double the naval patrol capacity of the Ivory Coast.
 All four are equipped with the latest radar equipment.